 MEET THE MINISTERs

-We share the services of the three ministers of the
+We share the services of two ministers of the

 Macedon Ranges Partnership.
-They include Pastor Annette Buckley, Rev Peter Cannon and Rev Linda Young.
+They include Pastor Annette Buckley and Rev Linda Young.
 Go to the Contact Us page for contact details of our ministers.

 When these ministers are unavailable, a good roster of retired ministers, Presbytery Ministers, and a very competent group of visiting and congregational lay preachers and lay members lead services.